-Prisoners and detainees must obtain prior approval before visitors are allowed to bring in any items for them, or post any items to them, except for the items listed below.
+Prisoners and detainees must obtain prior approval before visitors are allowed to bring in any items for them, or post any items to them.

 If a visitor is bringing in or sending an approved item, they must give or post the item to Visitor Reception Centre staff.
-Please call the Visitor Reception Centre to check for approval prior to sending in items of property.
+Please call the Visitor Reception Centre to check for approval prior to sending in or dropping off items of property.

 If you wish to provide money to a prisoner or detainee, please see the depositing money into prisoner accounts page.

 Can I bring food or something to drink into the visit?